 - Try not to read word by word

 - Keep calm and focus

-On the interview day, you should put on clean and tidy clothes, as if you were attending a real interview.
-For the interview you should go to a place with a good internet connection – then you won’t need to stress about the network connection during the interview.
-Before the interview starts, remember to test your computer’s camera and microphone to make sure they are working.
+On the interview day, you should wear clean and tidy clothes.
+Go to a place with a good internet connection, then test your computer’s camera and microphone to ensure they are working.